greeneyesproject/testbed-demo/README.md

 This document will guide you step-by-step to the setup and use of the provided software.
 This manual has been tested on Ubuntu 14.04LTS 64bit.

-If you are not familiar with linux bash, ssh, make and c++ programming you should probably stop here and come back after having attended a computer science class.

 ### Prerequisites

 * Linux equipped PC with